tomkdefra/mm-starter/_pages/learning-and-development/pathway-geo-python/lessons/L2/meet-git.md

 ---
-title: "Git basics"
+title: "Meet Git"
-permalink: /learning-and-development/pathways/geo-python/lessons/L2/git-basics/
+permalink: /learning-and-development/pathways/geo-python/lessons/L2/meet-git/
 sidebar:
   nav: "geo-python"
 ---

-# Meet Git

 This tutorial covers the very basics of version control using Git and GitHub.
 These materials have been adapted for the Geo-Python course from